What does HRT do?

 Can HRT cause cancer?

-- Taking combined HRT (with oestrogen and progestogen) for more than a year increases your risk of developing breast cancer.
-For every 100 women that use HRT for five years, there are about two extra cases of breast cancer.
-An estimated eight in 100 women who take HRT for five years will develop breast cancer, compared to six in 100 people who never take it.
+- Considering all types of HRT together, taking combined HRT for more than a year increases your risk of developing breast cancer.
+For every 100 women that take HRT for five years, there are about two extra cases of breast cancer.
+An estimated 8 in 100 women who take HRT for five years will develop breast cancer, compared to 6 in 100 women who never take it.
+It’s not known yet whether body identical HRT affects your risk of breast cancer.
+Body identical HRT is comprised of hormones identical to the ones your body makes.

-- The longer you take it, the bigger the risk.
+- The longer you take HRT, the greater your risk of breast cancer.
 If you’ve used HRT for more than five years, this increased risk continues for 10 years or more after you stop taking it.

 - There’s little or no increase in breast cancer risk associated with oestrogen-only HRT.

-- Long-term use of combined HRT is also associated with a small increase in risk of ovarian cancer.
-This increased risk disappears within a few years of stopping treatment.
+- Long-term use of HRT is also associated with a small increase in risk of ovarian cancer.
+This increased risk decreases after stopping treatment.

-- Long-term use of oestrogen-only HRT is associated with an increased risk of endometrial cancer (a type of cancer of the womb).
+- Long-term use of oestrogen-only HRT is associated with an increased risk of endometrial cancer (a type of womb cancer).
+This is why, if you have a womb, you should take combined HRT to reduce this risk.

 Don’t forget, lots of other things can affect your risk of these cancers.
-For instance, being overweight or obese, drinking alcohol and not doing enough exercise can also have a significant effect on your breast cancer risk.
+For instance, being overweight or obese, smoking, drinking alcohol, and not being physically active enough can also affect your breast cancer risk.

 Are there any other risks of HRT?

-Both combined and oestrogen-only HRT increase your risk of blood clots in your legs (deep vein thrombosis).
-If necessary your doctor may prescribe HRT patches or gel applied to the skin rather than tablets, as these are associated with less risk.
+Both combined and oestrogen-only HRT increase your risk of blood clots in your legs (deep vein thrombosis) if taken by mouth (orally).
+If necessary, your doctor may prescribe HRT patches or gel applied to the skin rather than tablets, as these don’t have an associated risk.

 Combined and oestrogen-only HRT tablets also slightly increase your risk of stroke.
 Again, your doctor will consider this and may prescribe HRT patches or gel if you have any other risk factors for stroke.